R. N. Kao: Later years

 Rameshwarnath Kao was also known as Ramji amongst his friends and colleagues.
 A fiercely private man, he was rarely seen in public.
-He knew too much to make a public statement or write a book.
 Some attribute this to a life devoted to adventure and espionage which made it very difficult for him to mingle publicly.
 He was a recluse leading a heavily guarded life in his New Delhi bungalow, very rarely giving interviews.
 He died in 2002 at age 84.
 He is survived by his wife, Malini Kao, to whom he had been married for 60 years, and daughter Achala Kaul.

 Personal traits

 Kao was well-liked in the international intelligence community.
 His professionalism was well regarded by his colleagues and the Prime Ministers Jawaharlal Nehru and Indira Gandhi.

 Count Alexandre de Marenches, erstwhile head of the French external intelligence agency, or SDECE (Service For External Documentation And Counter-Intelligence) as it was then known, named Kao as one of the 'five great intelligence chiefs of the 1970s'.
 About Kao, whom he knew well and admired, Count remarked:

 "What a fascinating mix of physical and mental elegance!
 What accomplishments!
 What friendships!
 And, yet so shy of talking about himself, his accomplishments and his friends."

 Alexandre praised the way Kao had built up R&AW into a professional intelligence organisation and made it play a key role to change the strategic face of the Indian subcontinent within a span of three years of R&AWs formation.